Jamesc7/MTX/README.md

 The students will learn the importance of active site binding and geometry for enzyme efficiency, drug action, and drug resistance.

-Contributions: James Chen, Alex Huang, Julius Chen
+Contributers: James Chen, Alex Huang, Julius Chen